Alfonsorg95/Intermediate_Python/README.md

 Finally i learnet asserts.

 ## Final challenge
-I made a little Hangman game as final project for this course, its working but i hope to upgrade it later
+I made a little Hangman game as final project for this course, its working (in spanish) but i hope to upgrade it later and add new languajes.

 Never stop learning 💚